cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-workflows.md

 mapping     | yes      | string      | A path to the method implementing this workflow (In the “Simple mapping” format this value is set without explicitly using the “mapping” key) parameters  | no       | dict        | A map of parameters to be passed to the workflow implementation

-{%note title=Note%}
-It is currently not allowed to set the “mapping” key without setting “parameters” as well.
-If your workflow method doesn’t accept parameters - use the “simple mapping” format (described above).
-{%endnote%}

 ### Parameter Definition